aliiosama/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the documentaion file of shell, variables, and expansions.
+the documentaion file of shell, variables, and expansions printenv ... print all environment variables. set  ... print all environment , local, ans functions.